Check CRP value

 How is the CRP value measured?

-The CRP level is determined by a blood test.
-A simple blood sample is sufficient to measure the CRP level and detect possible inflammatory processes in the body.
+The CRP value is determined by a blood test.
+A simple blood sample is sufficient to measure the CRP value and detect possible inflammatory processes in the body.

-What reference ranges are there for the CRP value?
+What reference ranges are there for the inflammation marker (CRP value)?

-What reference ranges are there for the CRP value?
+What reference ranges are there for the inflammation marker (CRP value)?

 A normal CRP level is below 5 mg/L. Values between 5 and 10 mg/L indicate a mild inflammation, while values above 10 mg/L may suggest an acute inflammation or infection.
 A high CRP level is often a sign of a severe inflammation.